User Customizable and Robust Geo-Indistinguishability for Location Privacy: Generating Robust Obfuscation Matrix

-Thus, we can state the minimization problem for \emph{robust matrix generation}, $\min ~\Delta\left(\mathbf{Z}^0\right)$, where the objective function (Equ.~(\ref{eq:matrix_gen})) and equality constraints remains the same as earlier (Equ.~(\ref{equ:probabilityunit1})) but the inequaility constraints are updated to Equ.~(\ref{eq:prunableconstr}) using reserved privacy budget.
+\end{proof} Thus, we can state the minimization problem for \emph{robust matrix generation}, $\min ~\Delta\left(\mathbf{Z}^0\right)$, where the objective function (Equ.~(\ref{eq:matrix_gen})) and equality constraints remains the same as earlier (Equ.~(\ref{equ:probabilityunit1})) but the inequality constraints are updated to Equ.~(\ref{eq:prunableconstr}) using reserved privacy budget.

 In order to calculate $\epsilon_{i,j}$ in Equ.~(\ref{eq:robustGeoI}), we need to consider all the possible subsets of $\mathcal{S} \subseteq \mathcal{V}^{i,0}$ with the cardinality no larger than $\delta$.
 The complexity of computing the reserved privacy budget increases exponentially with $\delta$.
 Therefore, we define an approximation of $\epsilon_{i, j}$, denoted by $\epsilon'_{i,j}$ as follows: